-Young people in Gippsland have today come together for a regional symposium on the future of our forests.
+Young people in Gippsland have come together for a regional symposium on the future of our forests this week.

 Organised by Shadow Assistant Minister for Public Land and The Nationals Member for Eastern Victoria Region, Melina Bath, the day was an opportunity for young Gippslanders to have their say on the future management of our state forests.